U.S. Consensus Framework Makes International Debut

 An Innovative Partnership for U.S. Health Ethics

-Building on the success of previous national and international Consensus Frameworks, the formation of the USCF represents a groundbreaking advancement in the U.S. healthcare landscape.
-Tailored to the nuances of the U.S. health system, the USCF addresses critical ethical challenges by fostering collaboration among stakeholders, with a focus on closing gaps in care and promoting equity across the healthcare landscape.
+Building on the success of previous national and international Consensus Frameworks, the formation of the USCF represents a groundbreaking advancement in the U.S. health care landscape.
+Tailored to the nuances of the U.S. health system, the USCF addresses critical ethical challenges by fostering collaboration among stakeholders, with a focus on closing gaps in care and promoting equity across the health care landscape.
 It centers on four core principles:

 First, the USCF encourages patient-centricity by giving patients a meaningful voice in improving health care access and delivery.
 This approach emphasizes the imperative to shift from models where patients are passively or minimally involved to an active, collaborative partnership between patients, health care professionals, and life sciences companies.
 Second, the USCF prioritizes examining and working toward solutions to longstanding structural, racial, environmental, and financial barriers preventing equitable access to best-in class screening, treatment, and care.
 Third, it promotes appropriate transparency and accountability in our individual and collaborative efforts, encouraging open communication to enhance accountability and reduce conflicts of interest.
 Finally, the USCF upholds ethical conduct in professional interactions, discouraging undue influences like inappropriate financial incentives that could compromise patient care.
 Together, these principles build trust, promote ethical responsibility, and create a more inclusive and resilient U.S. health system.